Motion to Regret

 I gather that the Secretary of State has claimed that charging regulations simply bring us into line with our European neighbours.
 Of course, this is complete nonsense.
 The work done by Doctors of the World, which I have seen, has been researched comprehensively, and the fact is that many European countries, particularly the ones we tend to compare ourselves with, actually provide a more comprehensive package of free healthcare—for instance, to undocumented migrants.

 I receive many briefings and letters from reputable organisations.
 This regret Motion has been backed by many trusted and well-respected bodies, including the BMA, the Royal College of Midwives, Doctors of the World UK, the National AIDS Trust, Asylum Matters and Freedom from Torture.
-Many of them represent groups which will be intimately affected by the regulation introducing overseas charges and extending it.
+Many of them represent groups which will be intimately affected by the regulation introducing and extending overseas charges.

 They are not the only ones to oppose this new policy.
 An open letter addressed to the Secretary of State, published by 193 organisations and 880 individuals, has called for the regulations to be dropped as soon as possible.
 Among the signatories were 300 doctors, 50 nurses, the former NHS chief executive Sir David Nicholson, the Royal College of Paediatrics and Child Health, and Amnesty International.
 Not only were they all agreed that the introduction and extension of charges will place a greater burden on the NHS, but this is the kind of thing that the Conservative Government pledged to cut down—the wretched bureaucracy involved and the time that will be spent by staff trying to make these charges work.
 The Royal College of General Practitioners has flagged up the possibility the new system could end up overstretching already strained family doctors at medical centres.
 The Catholic Bishops’ Conference, in its letter, spoke of the catastrophic consequences of the new regulations and asked for them to be suspended.